 We are a leading service provider focusing on distributing wealth management products to the high net worth population in China.
 We distribute OTC wealth management products that are originated in China, including primarily fixed income products, private equity funds and securities investment funds.
-With over 300 relationship managers in our 39 branch offices, our coverage network encompasses China's most economically developed regions where high net worth population is concentrated, including the Yangtze River Delta, the Pearl River Delta the Bohai Rim and other regions.
-Since our inception in 2005, we have distributed over RMB24.8 billion (US\$3.7 billion) worth of wealth management products in aggregate.
-The number of our registered clients, which include (i) registered individual clients, (ii) registered enterprise clients and (iii) wholesale clients which have entered into cooperation agreements with us, has grown to 16,296 as of December 31, 2010.
+With more than 500 relationship managers in our 59 branch offices, our coverage network encompasses China's most economically developed regions where high net worth population is concentrated, including the Yangtze River Delta, the Pearl River Delta the Bohai Rim and other regions.
+Since our inception in 2005, we have distributed over RMB47.3 billion (US\$7.1 billion) worth of wealth management products in aggregate.
+The number of our registered clients, which include (i) registered individual clients, (ii) registered enterprise clients and (iii) wholesale clients which have entered into cooperation agreements with us, has grown to 27,144 as of December 31, 2011.